Shared parental leave allows for a maximum of up to 50 weeks’ leave to be shared between parents.

 For example, if your employer agreed to it, you could use your 20 SPLIT days to help facilitate a phased return to work, by working 3 SPLIT days a week while on shared parental leave over a 6-week period.

-Under the NHS Terms and Conditions of Service that apply to junior doctors in England, there is an entitlement to be paid at your basic daily rate for any SPLIT days worked minus any statutory or enhanced shared parental pay.
+Under the NHS Terms and Conditions of Service that apply to resident doctors in England, there is an entitlement to be paid at your basic daily rate for any SPLIT days worked minus any statutory or enhanced shared parental pay.

 If a SPLIT day is worked in the full pay period of shared parental leave, the employer must ensure the employee receives a day of paid leave in lieu once the employee has returned to work.